American’s were born out of a War. We don’t shy away from fighting them. In fact America has a long and storied military history.

 Black Prisoner of War Flags that seem to have began in this era have endured in the town squares of America flying under the American Flag.

 The Biggest Negative has to be when the War was revealed to be a years long Racist Atrocity Party where we basically attacked the shit out of the civilians.
-Too and many bad maudlin movies try in vain to present the war as having a cause and being Just.
+Too many bad, maudlin movies try in vain to present the war as having a cause and being Just.
 This just isn’t true.
 There was no real Cause, it was never really Just.

 Non Stop Bad Images

-Negative Coverage assured that in future American wars the first casualty will, continue to be the Truth as the media is kept further away from whats going on.
+Negative Coverage assured that in future American wars the first casualty will continue to be The Truth as the media is kept further away from whats going on.
 The American media really hasn’t had the same sort of freedom to cover war they had during Vietnam since.

 #2- Desert Storm